ClaireIsShi/ClaireIsShi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Ge Shi.
 My birthday is April 5th, 2001.
 I'm now a student in the field of statistics at Beijing Jiaotong University, I'm living in Beijing, China.
 Besides my own subject, I'm also interested in computer science, specifically speaking, LLMs(especially long-context related~).
+My email is 23121732@bjtu.edu.cn, or 15611425153@156.com if you like, you can contact me anytime!:)

 My interests：